Made in the A.M.: Release

-"Infinity" was issued as a promotional single on the iTunes Store and Apple Music on 22 September 2015.
-"What a Feeling" was released as the second promotional single, two days prior the album's release date.
+"What a Feeling" was released as the second promotional single on 11 November 2015, two days before the album itself.

 Although "Infinity" was announced as the album's third single by member Liam Payne, "History" was later confirmed as the next single.
 On 27 January 2016, the official music video for "History" was released to the One Direction Vevo channel and YouTube.
 It peaked at number six on the UK Official Chart in 2016.